9 min read

 3. Self host files

-If the CSS or Javascript is on a third party domain, ie not the domain name your website is on, then you should strongly consider uploading the file to your website and serving it off your domain.
-This might not always be possible, but if it is it eliminates the overhead of the browser opening a connection to another domain, and it removes the possibilty that the third party is not compressing, minifying, or using HTTP/2.
+If the CSS or JavaScript is on a third-party domain, i.e. not the domain name your website is on, you should strongly consider uploading the file to your website and serving it from your domain.
+This might not always be possible, but if it is it eliminates the overhead of the browser opening a connection to another domain, and it removes the possibility that the third party is not compressing, minifying, or using HTTP/2.

 4. If you can't self host then preconnect to third party domains

-If external assets are on third party domains, and you absolutely can't self host them, then you can get
+If external assets are on third-party domains, and you absolutely can't self host them, then you can improve loading by telling the browser to preconnect to the third-party domain.

 Using preconnect tells the browser to establish an early connection to the domain before it has discovered the asset while reading the HTML.
-You use preconnect in the head of the HTML, eg:
+Use preconnect in the head of the HTML, e.g.:

-Establishing early connections can shave 100-500ms off third party load times, not to be sneezed at.
-You should only use preconnect on critical third party resources, for all the others you can use dns-prefetch, eg:
+Establishing early connections can shave 100-500ms off third-party load times, which is worth having.
+You should only use preconnect on critical third-party resources.
+For all the others you can use dns-prefetch, e.g.:

-This tells the browser to perform dns resolution of the domain early, this is equivalent to looking up a phone number in the phone book.
-Pre-resolving dns can save 20-120ms, it sounds like small numbers but remember, differences as small as 100ms can have large measurable impacts on conversion rates.
+This tells the browser to perform DNS resolution of the domain early, which is similar to looking up a phone number in the phone book.
+Pre-resolving DNS can save 20-120ms.
+That sounds like small numbers, but remember, differences as small as 100ms can have large measurable impacts on conversion rates.

 5. Select only what you need from frameworks

-Its common for users of frameworks like Bootstrap, or jQuery UI, to only use a fraction of the functionality provided.
+It is common for users of frameworks like Bootstrap or jQuery UI to only use a fraction of the functionality provided.
 If this is you, then the first step is to cut out what you're not using.
-Bootstrap and Jquery UI are modular, you can either download everything in one bundle, or you can break it up to take just the bits you are using.
+Bootstrap and jQuery UI are modular, you can either download everything in one bundle, or you can break it up to take just the bits you are using.

-These four points will ensure that blocking resources are downloaded as quickly as possible.
-Now we can discuss some specific techniques that will help minimise any blocking and get your page displaying quickly.
-Please be aware that this is not an exhaustive overview, however these techniques will probably get you 90% of the benefit with 10% of the work.
-Getting that last 10% really requires a deep technical understanding, however if you want to go there then Google’s web.dev website is an excellent resource.
+These points will ensure that blocking resources are downloaded as quickly as possible.
+Now we can discuss some specific techniques that will help minimise blocking and get your page displaying quickly.
+Please be aware that this is not an exhaustive overview, but these techniques will probably get you 90% of the benefit with 10% of the work.
+Getting that last 10% requires deeper technical work.
+If you want to go there, Google’s web.dev website is a good resource.

 Techniques for Optimising Blocking Resources